- About the Tray Menu Tickets Report

 Server Notes for Advanced Orders in the Touch App

-In the Touch app for an advanced order, the order taker (i.e., server) has the ability to enter a note, and these "server notes" will appear at the bottom of the resident's associated tray menu ticket.
+When taking an advanced order in the Touch app, the order taker (i.e., server) has the ability to enter a note, and these "server notes" will appear at the bottom of the resident's associated tray menu ticket.
 When a server has entered a note, the tray menu ticket will preface the note with the text "Server Notes", as per screenshot below.

 FAQs

-A tray menu ticket is being skipped (i.e., not generated) for a resident/patient?
+A tray menu ticket is being skipped (i.e., not generated)?
+Not all tickets are being printed?
+Only one ticket printed?

 Possible reason 1: The resident or patient may be assigned the table select service type for the meal service (breakfast, lunch, dinner) that you are printing tickets for.
 The Tray Menu Ticket report only generates for people with the non-select and advance ordering service types.